Williamsburg County License Hearing Guide

 How to Prepare

 - Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, receipts, or any other documentation that challenges the police's version of events.
+This may include witness statements, dashcam footage, or any documentation that challenges the basis for the DUI arrest.

 Possible Outcomes